 Versatile Heat Output

 A flat panel radiator emits variable amounts of heat depending on the model that you choose.
 Low-heat solutions emit around 100 BTU per foot of length and other units can emit up to 4900 BTU per foot of length according to VulcanRad radiators.

 It doesn’t matter if you only have one small vertical section of space open in your room, or plenty of space near the floor.
 Panel radiators can fit into the space that you have, and make your room design work.
 There are baseboard style panel radiators that blend in with the wall and floor or vertical radiators that can extend all the way from the floor to the ceiling in a narrow band.

-Panel radiators aren’t as efficient as some of the column radiators because they simply don’t have as much surface area, but they are more compact and versatile.
+A panel radiator isn’t as efficient as some of the column radiators because they simply don’t have as much surface area, but they are more compact and versatile.